rickellis/ConkyMatic/README.md

 * __Curl__ to download JSON weather data.
 You can install Curl using your preferred package manager.

-* __XFCE Desktop__.
-The script should work regardless of the desktop environment you use.
-However, you'll have to update the __WALLPAPER_PATH__ config variable near the top of the __conkymatic.sh__ script with a query that retrieves the wallpaper on your system.

 * __Roboto Font__.
 The default Conky template uses [Roboto](https://www.dafont.com/roboto.font).

-## Installation and Usage.
+## Installation
-Just clone the package, update the config variables at the top of __conkymatic.sh__, and run the script.
+Just clone the package and update the weather config variables at the top of __conkymatic.sh__.

+## Usage
+Point your terminal to the directory containing __cokymatic__ and run it using:

+    $   ./conkymatic.sh

+If you are running  __XFCE Desktop__ the script will automatically fetch the path to your current wallpaper.

+If you are __NOT__ running __XFCE Desktop__ you can manually pass the path to your wallpaper as an argument:

+    $   ./conkymatic.sh /path/to/your/wallpaper.jpg

 __Important:__ Before running ConkyMatic make a backup copy of your .conkyrc file since it will get overwritten.

 ## Customization
 In the __Templates__ directory you'll find the __default.conky__ template.
 This is a normal .conkyrc file, except it contains some pseudo-variables that get replaced by the script with random color values.
 A list of available variables can be found below.